ejboettcher/ScienceSat_MommyStyle/lessons/IceCream.md

 ## Clean up: Level of effort
 Low
 ## Pointers
+* Wear warm gloves!
+Hands get cold tossing the bag of ice.
-Make two!
+* Make two!
 Only one serving.

+* If it is below 20 degrees F. You can skip the bag of ice.

 ## Brain Freeze:
 When ice cream touches the roof of your mouth, it may trigger a cold headache.
 The cause is a dilation of blood vessels in your head located above the roof of your mouth.
 When this nerve center gets cold, it seems to overreact and tries to heat your brain.